fmjsjx/libcommon/README.md

 A set of some common useful libraries.

-> Since 3.0, members of libraries always based on JDK 17.
+> Since 3.0, members of libraries are always based on JDK 17.

 ## Add Dependencies